Hamza-1711/Smart-Surveillance-system-/README.md

 # Smart-Surveillance-system-
 The aim of this project is to design a web application to detect fire and smoke using the modern machine learning techniques like CNNs and RNNs.

-A full-stack deep learning project for detecting **fire** and **smoke** in images and live webcam feed.
 ---

 ## 📁 Project Structure
-├── Data pre-processing and Model training # Code notebooks/scripts for training models ├── Dataset # Dataset used for training (not included) ├── Models # Saved trained models (RNN .h5 and YOLO .pt) ├── Plots # Visualizations of model training and evaluation ├── Web-app # Streamlit-based UI for real-time fire/smoke detection ├── LICENSE # Project license
+Data pre-processing and Model training # Code notebooks/scripts for training models Dataset # Dataset used for training (not included) Models # Saved trained models (RNN .h5 and YOLO .pt) Plots # Visualizations of model training and evaluation Web-app # Streamlit-based UI for real-time fire/smoke detection LICENSE # Project license

 ## 📦 Installation
 git clone https://github.com/Hamza-1711/d-fire-detection.git
 cd d-fire-detection

-# Optional: Create virtual environment
+# Create virtual environment
 python -m venv venv
 venv\Scripts\activate  # Windows